 1 pkg active dry yeast

-1 C lukewarm water (non-yeast killing temperature)
+1 C lukewarm water (non-yeast killing temperature)1 tsp salt

 3.5-4 C flour